camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

 ### Writeup / README

-The project code can be found in this my [link](https://github.com/camigord/Self-Driving-Car-Nanodegree/blob/master/P2-Traffic-Sign-Recognition/Traffic_Sign_Classifier.ipynb).
+The project code can be found in this [link](https://github.com/camigord/Self-Driving-Car-Nanodegree/blob/master/P2-Traffic-Sign-Recognition/Traffic_Sign_Classifier.ipynb).
+The TensorFlow model can be downloades from [here](https://github.com/camigord/Self-Driving-Car-Nanodegree/tree/master/P2-Traffic-Sign-Recognition/model2).

 ### Data Set Summary & Exploration

+This is a short summary describing the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 * The size of training set is 34799
 * The size of the validation set is 4410